Arky Vaughan: Rookie year

 Vaughan began the 1932 season as the backup to the Pirates' starting shortstop, Tommy Thevenow.
 Through the first 13 games of the season, Vaughan appeared only twice, once as a late-game replacement for Thevenow and once as a pinch-hitter.
 However, Thevenow was still suffering the effects of a season-ending ankle injury he had suffered in 1931, which opened up the door for Vaughan to take over the job.
 When Thevenow returned at the end of May after missing a month, he found himself in a reserve role.

 Vaughan, who was the youngest player in the National League in 1932, wound up playing 129 games overall that year, all but one at shortstop.
-He finished with a .318 batting average and 61 RBI in his rookie season.
+He finished with a .318 batting average and 61 runs batted in (RBIs) in his rookie season.
 His defense was a bit shaky, though, as he led the league in errors with 46.
 His year was impressive enough to garner a modicum of support for Most Valuable Player, finishing 23rd in the voting.